-The Friday before Labor Day marks the opening day of a very special fishing season at an easy-to-reach, nearby location.
+In case you’ve forgotten or if you’re new to this area, here’s another annual Don Q suggestion: The Friday before Labor Day always marks the opening day of a special fishing season at an easy-to-reach, nearby location.

-If you would like to enjoy a different type of angling experience, you might want to reserve that date.
-This year, that special day is Friday, Sept.
-1. It is the opening day of the fishing season at Heenan Lake in Alpine County, Calif.
+If you would like to enjoy a different type of angling experience, set aside Friday, Aug.
+31 for the opening day of the 2007 fishing season at Heenan Lake in nearby Alpine County, Calif.

 How to get there:

 Take a combination of U.S. 395, Nev.
 S.R.
 88 and Calif.
 S.R.
 88, south to Woodfords, a distance of about 30 miles.
 At Woodfords, turn left and take the combination of S.R.
 4 and S.R.
 89 for about seven miles to Markleeville.
 Then, continue right on through Markleeville until you reach the Monitor Pass Junction.

 At that junction, take S.R.
 89 east toward Topaz Lake.
 Heenan Lake will be on your right, about 4-5 miles up from the Junction.